 Governance structures Roles and responsibilities Council Council agrees the budget and policy framework, such as the Corporate Plan, Medium Term Financial Strategy.
-Further details are published on our website .
-Cabinet This is the Council's principal decision making body charged with implementing the budget and policy framework agreed by Council.
-Further details are published on our website .
+Cabinet This is the Council's principal decision-making body charged with implementing the budget and policy framework agreed by Council.
 Leadership Team The management team structure includes a strategic Leadership Team and is supported by an operational Corporate Management Team.
 Both teams consider policy formulation and future planning.
 Audit and Corporate Governance Committee The Audit and Corporate Governance Committee also plays a vital role overseeing and promoting good governance, ensuring accountability and reviewing the ways things are done.
 It provides an assurance role to the Council by examining areas such as audit, risk management, internal control, counter fraud and financial accountability.
 The Committee exists to challenge the way things are being done, making sure the right processes are in place.
 It works closely with both Internal Audit and senior management to continually improve the governance, risk and control environment.
-Meetings details and minutes are published on the website .
 Civic Affairs Committee This committee reviews the Council's Constitution, including proposals for substantive changes for consideration by the Council.
 It also considers changes to electoral arrangements, setting ethical standards and monitoring the Councils Code of Conduct.
-Further details are published on our website .
 Scrutiny and Overview committee It monitors the performance of the Leader and Cabinet and scrutinises services and policies throughout the district, whether or not South Cambridgeshire District Council provides them, and makes recommendations for improvement.
-Further details are published on our website .
+The committee also has an overview function in which it considers matters that may affect South Cambridgeshire and decides whether the Council is appropriately responding to these issues.
+It works closely with external organisations to come up with solutions to these problems and provide recommendations that will improve Council services.